 The Portable Generator Option

 Although portable home generators can run on natural gas, this means connecting it to a piped gas outlet, which will render the portability rather useless.
-Connecting it to the home is another manual process that takes some doing every time the home generator is needed.
+Connecting it to the home is another manual process that takes some time the home generator is needed.

 Fixed Generator Option

 This leaves us with the option of fixed or permanent home generators.
 These neat electricity-generating devices come in all sizes and fuel models.
 They are more or less automatic; at least, they come with the option of adding automation as and when needed.
 They can be connected to a gas outlet or large fuel tanks that can ensure they run for hours without any interruption.

 It is important to choose a generator that can run for 10 consecutive hours without being shut down.
 It is equally important to choose a generator that will run on a fuel that is easily replenished locally.
 A fixed generator is usually large enough to power the entire home air conditioners and other basic appliances.

 However, picking one that will take the full load of the home is important.
 So, proper home generator sizing is essential before choosing a home generator.

 To calculate the total power your generator will need to provide, one must get down to calculating the load.
 Each higher-end incandescent light bulb or fluorescent light consumes about 100 watts.
 Each fan consumes about 75 watts.
 The fridge will consume 500 watts, an air-conditioner 2000 watts, and a microwave 1500 watts.
 This will give you an idea of your electric load.

 Check the required load on each appliance and add them up.
 Then add another 30 percent to your total to compensate for the start-up load when you switch the appliance.
 Or you may find it easier to ask your generator supplier to inspect your home and calculate the load for you.

 Sine or Square Generator Wave?